ThatGuyJacobee/Elite-Bot-Docs/docs/fivemstatusfeature.md

 ## Configuring the functionality

 Most importantly, fisrt you need to grab your server's IP address or domain name.
-Next, use the command "/fivemstatusconfig" which consists of two arguments.
+Next, use the command "/fivemstatus config" which consists of two arguments.
 One is to define the channel to which the server status embed should be sent to and updated in, whilst the other is the server IP.

 :::warning